lsst-dm/dmtn-208/index.rst

 An image cutout task produces two types of output: the cutouts themselves with their associated astronomical metadata, and the metadata about the request.
 The latter includes the parameters of the cutout request, the job status, and any error messages.

-The task queuing system is the natural store for the task metadata.
+The task queuing system would appear to be the natural store for the task metadata.
 However, even with a configured result store, the task queuing system only stores task metadata while the task is running and for a short time afterwards.
 The intent of the task system is for the invoker of the task to ask for the results, at which point they are delivered and then discarded.